Get this straight, Western media: Palestinians aren’t sub-human

 Dehumanisation of Palestinians is as central to Israel’s war strategy as the deadly missiles it wields.

-This fact may come, I suspect, as a surprise to many people whose grasp of the world is shaped by their exclusive consumption of Western media: Israel has waged war on Palestinians for decades.
+That fact may come, I suspect, as a surprise to many people whose grasp of the world is shaped by their exclusive consumption of Western media.

 The deep and lasting human consequences of Israel’s terrifying, perpetual war on Palestinians – prosecuted with indiscriminate cruelty by an occupying army and its de facto proxies, fanatical settler militias – have been plain for anyone willing or inclined to see, for generations.